Rescue Me (American TV series): Production

 In a 2008 interview on The Daily Show with Jon Stewart, Leary revealed season 5 had been delayed until March 2009 because of the 2007–08 Writers Guild of America strike, but all 22 episodes would air on consecutive weeks.

 According to the L.A.
 Weekly, on December 1, 2008, during an appearance at Book Soup in West Hollywood, Leary revealed plot details for season 5, specifically a retrospective look into the events leading up to and surrounding 9/11 by each of the characters.

 On June 16, 2009, the Los Angeles Times confirmed Rescue Me would return in 2010 for a ten-episode sixth season, due to increased ratings.
 Season 6 premiered Tuesday, June 29 at 10 p.m.
 A season 6 trailer was shown Tuesday, May 11, during FX's airing of Justified.

+Framed fire-themed illustrations from Las Vegas firefighter Allan Albaitis (now retired) appeared in seven seasons of Rescue Me, generally visible on background walls of main characters and displayed in offices of fire HQs.

 Music

 The main title theme song for Rescue Me is a shortened version of "C'mon C'mon" by The Von Bondies.
 That and several other songs were picked by Leary's son.
 The underscore and end title theme for the show were scored by composer Christopher Tyng, who also scored Leary's previous television series The Job.

 Rescue Me often ends with a musical montage.
 The official soundtrack was released on May 30, 2006, on Nettwerk.

-Michael Lombardi (actor)'s band, Apache Stone, performed several times on the show, although they do not appear on the soundtrack.
+Michael Lombardi's band, Apache Stone, performed several times on the show, although they do not appear on the soundtrack.